SocietyForArtisticResearch/rc-pandoc-help/03-tools.md

 ## Embed tool

-The RC supports the following external content providers: Madek, Youtube, Vimeo, Soundcloud, Sketchfab.
-Please copy the URL of the media item you want to embed.
+The embed tool allows the integration of external content, such as videos or sounds, into RC expositions.
+Currently, the RC supports the following external content providers:
+[Madek](https://www.zhdk.ch/madek), Youtube, Vimeo, Soundcloud and Sketchfab.

-The embed tool can be used by pasting the link from the page you want to embed in the field and clicking submit twice.
-The first submit is to process the link.
+The embed tool can be used by pasting the link from the page you want to embed in the URL field and clicking submit twice.
+The first submit initiates the processing of the link.
 How to retrieve the correct embedding link depends on the service.
-Often they provide a piece of code containing "iframe src="somelink" etc".
-Please contact [support](mailto:support@researchcatalogue.net) if you have trouble finding this link.
+The main URL visible when opening the media content that is to be embedded can be used by the RC for the above mentioned services.
+Please contact [support](mailto:support@researchcatalogue.net) if you have trouble or questions regarding the necessary URL.

+Content from Youtube and Soundcloud can be used in the play tool and the playback can be synchronized with native RC tools.

+Content from Madek needs to have been made publicly visible before embedding is possible.
+Please copy the sharing link from Madek into the URL field of the embed tool.

-Important: some RC based journals/portals do not allow use of externally hosted materials.
+Important: Some RC-based journals/portals do not allow the use of externally hosted materials.
 If you are making an exposition to be published in such a portal, please check their policy first.